MCML: A Novel Memory-based Contrastive Meta-Learning Method for Few Shot Slot Tagging: Experiments

-We evaluate the proposed methods following the data split setting provided by \cite{hou2020fewshot} on SNIPS \citep{coucke2018snips}.
-It is in the episode data setting \citep{vinyals2017matching}, where each episode contains a support set (1-shot or 5-shot) and a batch of labeled samples.
-For slot tagging, the SNIPS dataset consists of 7 domains with different label sets: Weather (We), Music (Mu), PlayList (Pl), Book (Bo), Search Screen (Se), Restaurant (Re) and Creative Work (Cr).
+We evaluate the proposed methods following the data split setting provided by \cite{hou2020fewshot} on NER and SNIPS datasets \cite{coucke2018snips}.
+It is in the episode data setting \cite{vinyals2017matching}, where each episode contains a support set (1-shot or 5-shot) and a batch of labeled samples.
+For NER, we followed the setting as same as \cite{zhu2020vector}, which contains 4 different datasets: CoNLL-2003 (i.e. News) \cite{tjong-kim-sang-de-meulder-2003-introduction}, GUM (i.e. Wiki) \cite{10.1007/s10579-016-9343-x}, WNUT-2017 (i.e. Social) \cite{derczynski-etal-2017-results} and OntoNotes (i.e. Mixed) \cite{pradhan-etal-2013-towards}.
+For SNIPS, it consists of 7 domains with different label sets: Weather (We), Music (Mu), PlayList (Pl), Book (Bo), Search Screen (Se), Restaurant (Re) and Creative Work (Cr).
 And also, we extend our method to more shots (10-shot and 20-shot) to further demonstrate the effectiveness and robust generalization capability of our approach.